PanderMusubi/geoipblock/README.md

     COMMIT
     # Completed on ...

-Change that by only adding these two lines
+Change both files by only adding these two lines

     *filter
     :INPUT ACCEPT [0:0]